13 Top-Rated Hiking Trails in Montana

 Upon glancing at the giant "M" affixed to Mount Sentinel in Missoula, just above the campus of the University of Montana, it's easy to see people navigating the zig-zagging trail up to the white-colored insignia.
 It's arguably one of the most traveled trails in the state.

 Missoula is not the only city with an iconic summit hike right outside the backdoor.
 For those visiting Bozeman, the College "M" Trail offers an equally steep trail to hike, as does the city of Butte atop the aptly named Big Butte.
-Similar overviews of a city can also be found in Helena at the top of Mount Helena City Park.
+Similar overviews of a city are also found in Helena at the top of Mount Helena City Park.

 For those looking to go the distance in Montana, the nation-spanning Continental Divide National Scenic Trail (CDT) begins or ends in Montana (depending on which direction you head).
 It also passes through New Mexico, Colorado, Wyoming, and Idaho.
 But arguably the most scenic section of this approximately 3,100-mile trail strides through Big Sky Country.